e271828e/Flight.jl/docs/notes/design/framework_spec.md

 side, and a face's [cells](#g-cell) follow the producer's own declaration ([§11.5][s11-5]), evaluated at the [activation](#g-activation) scalar on the continuous tier and [pinned](#g-walked) on the discrete.
-Three alternative spellings were rejected (rows 41, 170): routing values under the leaf names `input_types`/`output_types`, leaf-style *typed* faces with face wires inside `child_connections`, and routing-as-wires with derived types and no face list.
+Three alternative spellings are rejected (rows 41, 170): routing values under the leaf names `input_types`/`output_types`, leaf-style *typed* faces with face wires inside `child_connections`, and routing-as-wires with derived types and no face list.
 Publicity is never implicit ([§11.3][s11-3]).